Red Kite Reintroductions in the Iberian Peninsula

 Establishing strategies and measures to protect against existing threats is key to the success of this project and was therefore a vital component of the feasibility study.
 The red kites in the project area face very similar threats to the species on a global scale.
 However, the study identified the following key threats, specific factors and protection measures on a local level.

-Finally in terms of the threat of wind farms, they don't exist in the area nor are there plans to construct any.
+• Wind farm risk – No wind farms exist in the project area nor are there plans to construct any.

 a red kite being checked by vets